-If you work in California, then you know that some (not all!) employers will do just about anything to save themselves money, and not pay employees what they are owed…
+If you work in California, then you know that some employers (not all) will do just about anything to save themselves money and not pay employees what they're owed.

-Whether it is on purpose, or accidentally, California employers can treat certain groups of employees as exempt from overtime pay.
+Whether it's deliberate or accidental, California employers can wrongly categorize certain groups of employees as “exempt” from overtime pay.
 When they do this, the employer is not obligated to pay that group of employees overtime.

 Think about that.

-If your employer MISCLASSIFIED you as exempt from overtime, how much money would that cost you?
-How much money would that cost you every day?
+If your employer “misclassified” you as exempt from overtime, how much money would that cost you?
+Add it up.
+Every day?
 Every week?
 Every pay period?
 Every year?

-“Misclassification is workplace fraud, plain and simple,” said US Secretary of Labor Thomas Perez.
+“Misclassification is workplace fraud, plain and simple,” said former U.S. Secretary of Labor Thomas Perez.
 “It hurts workers by denying them a fair day's pay for a fair day's work, and it also undermines the competitiveness of businesses that are playing by the rules.
 At the Labor Department, through vigilant and vigorous enforcement, we are cracking down on irresponsible employers who game the system and cheat their employees—and that's what they are: not contractors, but employees.”